mehulagg/gitlab/doc/development/code_review.md

   circling back with the author about that.
 Otherwise, if the MR only has a few commits, we'll be respecting the author's setting by not squashing them.

-- **Start a new merge request pipeline with the `Run Pipeline` button in the merge request's "Pipelines" tab, and enable "Merge When Pipeline Succeeds" (MWPS).** Note that:
+- **Start a new merge request pipeline with the `Run pipeline` button in the merge request's "Pipelines" tab, and enable "Merge When Pipeline Succeeds" (MWPS).** Note that:
   - If **[master is broken](https://about.gitlab.com/handbook/engineering/workflow/#broken-master),
     For other cases, follow these [handbook instructions](https://about.gitlab.com/handbook/engineering/workflow/#merging-during-broken-master).